microtears/SwipeBackHelper/README.md

     override fun onCreate() {
         super.onCreate()
         if (isMainProgress()) {
-            //If yout application is multi-progress
+            //If yout application is multi-process
-            //Must call SwipeBackHelper.init(Application) in your main progress SwipeBackHelper.init(this)
+            //Must call SwipeBackHelper.init(Application) in your main process SwipeBackHelper.init(this)
         }
     }